Ed Chen

 Domain

-Compliance-Driven UX Design Systems Logged-In Platform Design Real-Time Financial Data Wealth Management / Private Banking Developer & API Documentation AI-Assisted Workflows Financial Crimes / AML Investigation
+Compliance-Driven UX Design Systems Logged-In Platform Design Real-Time Financial Data Wealth Management / Private Banking Developer UX & Self-Serve API Integration AI-Assisted Workflows Financial Crimes / AML Investigation

 Regulatory